 First a bowling alley and a nightclub had a baby, and now a bowling alley and a roller skating rink?
 Wow!
 Lynnwood Bowl and Skate, north of the Seattle, deserves an entire day of fun – start with bowling, have some lunch, then put on your skates for a few rounds.
 Lynnwood Bowl and Skate isn’t the fanciest bowling alley you’ve ever seen, but the 24 wooden lane alley is clean, it doesn’t cost too much to bowl and the environment is always kid-friendly.

-In addition to bowling: Lynnwood Bowl & Skate offers all ages skate times for only $8.50 as well as Learn to Skate lessons on Saturday mornings for $15.
+In addition to bowling: Lynnwood Bowl & Skate offers all ages skate times on Wednesday evenings for only $7.50 and Friday evenings for $9.50, as well as Learn to Skate lessons on Saturday mornings for $15.
 If your kiddo prefers blades to wheels, for $3.25 you can purchase the inline upgrade.
 And if a birthday bash is in your future, the facility offers bowling, skating and extreme bowling party packages (think lights out, black lights on and flashing lights on the lanes) to really put your crew in the mood to p-a-r-t-y.

 Lynwood Bowl and Skate